Activities and Amenities

 The facility is situated in a ponderosa pine forest at an elevation of 6,000 feet in the Bradshaw Mountains of north-central Arizona.
 The forest is home to a wide variety of wildlife, including deer, mountain lions, bobcats, coyotes, fox, rabbits, lizards, snakes, bald eagles and other species of birds.

 Campers have no shortage of activities both in and around the campground.
 The shade of the ponderosas invites guests to picnic and relax at the facility, while the nearby lake allows fishing and boating (electric motors and oars only).
 Anglers cast for largemouth bass, channel catfish and sunfish.
 Hunting is available in the surrounding forest, and the nearby Castle Creek Wilderness provides numerous trails for hikers to explore.

-Turney Gulch is the only group campground around the lake and is close to two family campgrounds.
+Turney Gulch is the only group campground near Horsethief lake and close to one family campground.
 The facility has a rustic mountain feel with a picnic shelter, 15 picnic tables, a grill and accessible vault toilets.
 Drinking water and trash collection are provided for convenience.

 The small town of Crown King has a general store with basic supplies.